huijing/huijing.github.io/_drafts/nexmo-building-a-check-in-app.md

 By right, there should be some proper user management for administrators, but given this is a simple prototype, I made do with a naive implementation of password protection on the main page, where the administrators enters player phone numbers.
 The prototype presents the idea of how the interface would work.

-This meant the application would have 3 pages, the login page, the administrator page, the verification code entry page.
+This means the application will have 3 pages, the login page, the administrator page, the verification code entry page.

 <img srcset="{{ site.url }}/assets/images/posts/checkpoint/screens-480.jpg 480w, {{ site.url }}/assets/images/posts/checkpoint/screens-640.jpg 640w, {{ site.url }}/assets/images/posts/checkpoint/screens-960.jpg 960w, {{ site.url }}/assets/images/posts/checkpoint/screens-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/checkpoint/screens-640.jpg" alt="Rough screen sketches">